 We and our operating partnership have entered into a management agreement with Arbor Commercial Mortgage, pursuant to which Arbor Commercial Mortgage provides for the day to day management of our operations.
 Arbor Commercial Mortgage is also required to provide us with a right of first refusal with respect to all structured finance identified by Arbor Commercial Mortgage or its affiliates.
-We have agreed not to pursue, and to allow Arbor Commercial Mortgage to pursue, any real estate opportunities other than structured finance transactions.
-We are required to pay Arbor Commercial Mortgage a base management fee and an incentive management fee as well as reimburse Arbor Commercial Mortgage for certain of its expenses.
+We have agreed not to pursue, and to allow Arbor Commercial Mortgage a base management fee and an incentive management fee as well as reimburse Arbor Commercial Mortgage for certain of its expenses.
 We have incurred \$587,734 in base management fees to Arbor Commercial Mortgage for management services rendered for the period ended December 31, 2003.
 As of December 31, 2003, we paid \$490,956 of these base management fees.
-We have incurred \$97,681 in base management fees for management services rendered in January 2004 and \$98,598 in base management fees for management services rendered in February 2004, for a total of \$196,278.
+We have incurred \$97,681 in base management fees in January 2004 and \$98,598 in base management fees for management services rendered in February 2004, for a total of \$196,278.
 All amounts incurred have been paid to date.
 Our manager did not earn any incentive compensation for the quarters ended September 30, 2003 or December 31, 2003.
-See "Our Manager and the Management Agreement" for more information regarding the services Arbor Commercial Mortgage provides to us and the fees we pay to Arbor Commercial Mortgage.
+See "Our Manager and the Management Agreement" for more information regarding the services Arbor Commercial Mortgage.